 TERESA KAZEMIR and her husband have three children – the eldest is hard of hearing, with bilateral microtia and atresia.
-Teresa is a Speech-Language Pathologist, and is passionate about providing support for families of young children with hearing loss.
-She sits on the board of BC Hands & Voices as well as the National/International board of Hands & Voices.
+Teresa is a Speech-Language Pathologist, and is passionate about providing support for families of young children who are deaf and hard of hearing.
+She served on the Headquarters Board of Hands & Voices for 8 years, and continues to serve as a board member for BC Hands & Voices.
 Teresa works for BC Family Hearing Resource Centre as an early interventionist.

 AMY HO’s first language is Chinese.
-Having raised a daughter born with profound hearing loss, she is familiar with the challenges facing ESL families with children who have a hearing loss.
+Having raised a daughter who was born with hearing challenges, she is familiar with the issues facing ESL families with children who have similar conditions.
 She has intimate knowledge of community resources and services that parents can use to help with their child’s development.
-A parent guide with the GBYS program and fluent in English, Cantonese and Mandarin, Amy is ready to share her knowledge and experience with parents facing similar challenges.
+As a parent guide with the GBYS program and fluent in English, Cantonese and Mandarin, Amy is ready to share her knowledge and experience with parents facing similar challenges.

 LISA CABLE lives in the Tri-Cities with her family.
 Her daughter is profoundly deaf and uses two cochlear implants.
 Lisa herself also has single-sided deafness and uses a CROS hearing aid.
 Joining the deaf and hard-of-hearing community when her daughter was born has been a wonderful and enriching experience for her.
 Being a part of the Hands & Voices board allows her to give back to other parents as they embark on their own journeys.